alexgabriel8/project-pokedex/README.md

 3. Enter the folder created by the clone and install its dependencies.
 (Using NPM: `npm i` or `npm install`)

 4. After installing, run the `dev` script (Using NPM: `npm run dev`) and paste the resulting URL on the Browser to see the project running!

+## Docker

+The Project has four scripts to use with Docker:

+- `docker-build`: builds a Docker image for Project Pokédex.

+- `docker-run`: creates a container in terminal mode using the Project Pokédex's image.
+The container will self-destruct when stopped.

+- `docker-stop`: if for some reason the container is still running after stopping it in the terminal, use this command to stop it.

+- `docker-test`: creates a container in terminal mode for running tests using the Project Pokédex's image.
+The container will self-destruct when stopped.

 ## Testing